shapeoko/Docs/content/index.md

 ###Overview

-1. Review the parts in your kit
+1. Review the parts in your kit and the instructions
 2. Read the [Pro Tips](tips.html) and make sure you have all the required [Tools](tips.html#Tools)
 3. Install your [software](software.html)
 4. Test Your [Electronics](electronics.html)